League-of-DAE-Legends/SquadForger/README.md

 ## Features:

-- **Champion Pool Generation:** Automatically creates a diverse pool of 15 champions for each team participating in the custom ARAM game.
+- **Champion Pool Generation:** Automatically creates a diverse pool of X amount of champions for each team participating in the custom ARAM game.
 - **Discord Integration:** Streamlines communication by posting the generated champion pools directly to a designated Discord channel, allowing teams to review and deliberate on their choices.

-## Project setup
+## Project setup: Extending the functionality

 If you would like to use SquadForger's Discord integration, you must integrate your own Discord Webhook into the project.
 You can achieve that by doing the following:
 1. Create a `PrivateData.config` file in your directory